Talking to Youth about Online Gambling

 • Make sure your kids understand that online purchases can cost real money.
 If they want to buy things online, including loot boxes, have them do it with gift cards to set a limit on what they're able to spend.

-• Remind kids that there are so many gambling sites on the internet because they make much more money than they give away to players.
+• Remind kids that there are so many gambling sites and apps because they make much more money than they give away to players.

 • Adults should examine their own habits in this area and remember that kids model themselves after the trusted adults in their lives.